Representation Stability for Disks in a Strip: The Rational Homology of

 \subsection{Spin-maps}

-In order to define wheels, filters, and averaged-filters we define $\text{spin}$-maps between weighted cellular complexes.
-These are not the $\text{spin}$-maps of Section 4 of Alpert--Manin \cite[Section 4]{alpert2021configuration1}, which are maps from weighted permutahedra to weighted configuration spaces, rather they are maps from weighted configuration spaces to weighted configuration spaces that Alpert--Manin reference in passing.
+In order to define the homology classes called wheels, filters, and averaged-filters that we will use throughout the paper we need to define what we will call $\text{spin}$-maps between weighted cellular complexes.
+These are not the $\text{spin}$-maps of Section 4 of Alpert--Manin \cite[Section 4]{alpert2021configuration1}, which are maps from weighted permutohedra to weighted configuration spaces, rather they are maps from weighted configuration spaces to weighted configuration spaces that Alpert--Manin reference in passing.
 First, we state a generalized version of a technical lemma of Alpert--Manin that will allow us to construct our $\text{spin}$-maps \cite[Lemma 4.6]{alpert2021configuration1}.
 The proof of this lemma follows from their proof with the obvious generalizations.

 \begin{lem} Let $(A, \mathcal{W})$ be a finite weighted set and $\big(\{a\}, \{w_{a}\}\big)$, $\big(\{b\}, \{w_{b}\}\big)$, and $\big(\{c\}, \{w_{c}\}\big)$ be weighted pairs not in $(A, \mathcal{W})$ such that $w_{a}=w_{b}+w_{c}$.
 Then, there is a map